SSL Pending Shopify: Why It Happens and How to Fix It

 Step 1: Verify Domain Connection

-Go to Settings > Domains in Shopify and check if your custom domain is correctly listed.
+Go to Settings > Domains in Shopify and check whether your custom domain is listed correctly.

 If Shopify shows “Not connected” or “Action required,” follow the on-screen instructions.